damienjacques/damien-c-jacques/content/project/data-for-development.md

 The results of the challenge were presented at [MIT Media Lab](https://www.media.mit.edu/) during the [Netmob Conference](http://netmob.org/www15/index.html) in April 2015.

-For this whallenge, we were awarded the [Agriculture Prize](http://d4d.orange.com/content/download/43330/405662/version/3/file/D4Dchallenge_leaflet_A4_V2Eweblite.pdf) for our project '[Genesis of millet prices in Senegal: the role of production, markets and their failures](http://damien-c-jacques.rbind.io/publication/jacques-2015-millet-prices-netmob-d4d/)' (later published as '[Social capital and transaction costs in millet markets](http://damien-c-jacques.rbind.io/publication/jacques-2018-social-capital/)').
+For this challenge, we were awarded the [Agriculture Prize](http://d4d.orange.com/content/download/43330/405662/version/3/file/D4Dchallenge_leaflet_A4_V2Eweblite.pdf) for our project '[Genesis of millet prices in Senegal: the role of production, markets and their failures](http://damien-c-jacques.rbind.io/publication/jacques-2015-millet-prices-netmob-d4d/)' (later published as '[Social capital and transaction costs in millet markets](http://damien-c-jacques.rbind.io/publication/jacques-2018-social-capital/)').
 We have also received a small [Bill & Melinda Gates Foundation grant](https://www.gatesfoundation.org/How-We-Work/Quick-Links/Grants-Database/Grants/2014/10/OPP1114791) to support the follow-up research necessary to progress towards the development of products and services on the most relevant development opportunities identified during the challenge.